ComPWA/PWA-pages/src/theory/introduction.rst

   known as the isobar model.
 Here a particle into N final state particles is modelled by a sequence of two particle decays.
 This is also also a assumption of the helicity/canonical formalism.

+Partial waves
+"""""""""""""

+- Decomposition into partial waves
+- Separating out angular and radial wave functions using Legendre polynomials
+- What we can see from this and how it relates to analysis techniques
+- (?)
+Difference with amplitude analysis
+- Possible initial states: 1, 2, and multi-body
+- Suitable for propagation, not re-scattering

 Isobar model
 ------------